WGBH-MLA/openvault3/app/views/exhibits/boston_civil_rights.md

 <a name="footnote-8"></a><sup>8</sup>See Molefi Kete Asante, Afrocentricity (Trenton, N.J.: Africa World Press, Inc. 1991), 59-60.

+<a name="footnote-9"></a><sup>9</sup>See Audrea F. Dunham, “Fight for a Change”

-<a name="footnote-9"></a><sup>9</sup>See King, Chain of Change, 155-168.
+<a name="footnote-10"></a><sup>10</sup>See King, Chain of Change, 155-168.

-<a name="footnote-10"></a><sup>10</sup>Ted Poston, Panelist, “Civil Rights Panel with Louis Lyons,” WGBH-FM, June 26, 1963, WGBH Educational Foundation, Boston, MA.
+<a name="footnote-11"></a><sup>11</sup>Ted Poston, Panelist, “Civil Rights Panel with Louis Lyons,” WGBH-FM, June 26, 1963, WGBH Educational Foundation, Boston, MA.

-<a name="footnote-11"></a><sup>11</sup>Robert L. Levey, Panelist, The Struggle for Civil Rights in Boston.
+<a name="footnote-12"></a><sup>12</sup>Robert L. Levey, Panelist, The Struggle for Civil Rights in Boston.
 John F. Kennedy Presidential Library and Museum, Boston, MA March 29, 1998).
 [Hereafter, The Struggle for Civil Rights in Boston 1998]

-<a name="footnote-12"></a><sup>12</sup>“Girl Strangling Stirs Outcry by 500 In Roxbury,” Boston Globe, January 7, 1963.
+<a name="footnote-13"></a><sup>13</sup>“Girl Strangling Stirs Outcry by 500 In Roxbury,” Boston Globe, January 7, 1963.

-<a name="footnote-13"></a><sup>13</sup>“1000 in Roxbury Jeer McNamara,” Boston Globe, January 8, 1963.
+<a name="footnote-14"></a><sup>14</sup>“1000 in Roxbury Jeer McNamara,” Boston Globe, January 8, 1963.

-<a name="footnote-14"></a><sup>14</sup>“Citizens’ Council on Police Practices,” Phyllis M. Ryan Collection (M94), University Libraries, Archives and Special Collections Department, Northeastern University, Boston, Massachusetts, Box 1, Folder: 10.
+<a name="footnote-15"></a><sup>15</sup>“Citizens’ Council on Police Practices,” Phyllis M. Ryan Collection (M94), University Libraries, Archives and Special Collections Department, Northeastern University, Boston, Massachusetts, Box 1, Folder: 10.
 [Hereafter, PMR].

-<a name="footnote-15"></a><sup>15</sup>Noel Day, “The Freedom Movement in Massachusetts.”
+<a name="footnote-16"></a><sup>16</sup>Noel Day, “The Freedom Movement in Massachusetts.”
 Distributed by Student for a Democratic Society, 119 5th Avenue, New York, New York, and its Economic Research and Action Project, 1100 E. Washington Street, Ann Arbor, Michigan.
 Helen Garvy Papers, International Institute of Social History (IISH), Amsterdam - the Netherlands, 6-7.
 Day also published a shorter version of this paper.
-See Noel Day, “The Freedom Movement in Boston,” Equity & Excellence in Education, Volume 2, Issue 6 December 1964, pages 11 – 23; Mel King, Chain of Change, 48-51; Robert Levey, “Despite Little Cash, BAG Wields an Effective Economic Boycott,” Boston Globe, December 11, 1963, 28.
+See Noel Day, “The Freedom Movement in Boston,” Equity & Excellence in Education, Volume 2, Issue 6 December 1964 , pages 11 – 23; Mel King, Chain of Change, 48-51; Robert Levey, “Despite Little Cash, BAG Wields an Effective Economic Boycott,” Boston Globe, December 11, 1963, 28.

-<a name="footnote-16"></a><sup>16</sup>Wilfred C. Rodgers, “New Boston Wows Them,” Boston Globe, November 17, 1962.
+<a name="footnote-17"></a><sup>17</sup>Wilfred C. Rodgers, “New Boston Wows Them,” Boston Globe, November 17, 1962.

-<a name="footnote-17"></a><sup>17</sup>King, Chain of Change, 18-22.
+<a name="footnote-18"></a><sup>18</sup>King, Chain of Change, 18-22.

-<a name="footnote-18"></a><sup>18</sup>John F. Collins, “And Still the Hub,” Boston Globe, April 21, 1963.
+<a name="footnote-19"></a><sup>19</sup>John F. Collins, “And Still the Hub,” Boston Globe, April 21, 1963.

-<a name="footnote-19"></a><sup>19</sup>Peter Schrag, Village School Downtown: Politics and Education – A Boston Report (Boston: Beacon Press, 1967), 66.
+<a name="footnote-20"></a><sup>20</sup>Peter Schrag, Village School Downtown: Politics and Education – A Boston Report (Boston: Beacon Press, 1967), 66.
 [Hereafter, Village School Downtown]; Stephan Thernstrom, The Other Bostonians:  Poverty and Progress in the American Metropolis, 1880-1970 (Cambridge: Harvard University Press, 1993), 218.
 [Hereafter, The Other Bostonians].
 8; Jack Tager, Boston Riots:  Three Centuries of Social Violence.
 (Boston, MA: Northeastern University Press, 2001), 176.

-<a name="footnote-20"></a><sup>20</sup>Marguerite Ross Barnett, “A Theoretical Perspective On American Racial Public Policy,” in Margaret R. Barnett and James A. Hefner, ed.
+<a name="footnote-21"></a><sup>21</sup>Marguerite Ross Barnett, “A Theoretical Perspective On American Racial Public Policy,” in Margaret R. Barnett and James A. Hefner, ed.
 Public policy for the Black community: Strategies & perspective.
 (New York: Alfred Publishing Co., Inc., 1976), p.
-13. [Hereafter, “A Theoretical Perspective.”
+13. [Hereafter, “A Theoretical Perspective”]

-<a name="footnote-21"></a><sup>21</sup>Daniel Golden and Donald Lowery, “Boston and the Postwar Racial Strain/Blacks and Whites in Boston: 1945-1982,” Boston Globe, September 27, 1982, p.1.
+<a name="footnote-22"></a><sup>22</sup>Daniel Golden and Donald Lowery, “Boston and the Postwar Racial Strain/Blacks and Whites in Boston: 1945-1982,” Boston Globe, September 27, 1982, p.1.

-<a name="footnote-22"></a><sup>22</sup>“The Negro Family: “The Case For National Action.”
+<a name="footnote-23"></a><sup>23</sup>“The Negro Family: “The Case For National Action.”
 Washington, D.C.: Office of Policy Planning and Research, United States Department of Labor, March 1965), more often referred to as the [Patrick] Moynihan Report.

-<a name="footnote-23"></a><sup>23</sup>Thernstrom, The Other Bostonians, 218.
+<a name="footnote-24"></a><sup>24</sup>Thernstrom, The Other Bostonians, 218.

-<a name="footnote-24"></a><sup>24</sup>“The Voice of the Ghetto: Report on Two Boston Neighborhood Meetings.”
-Massachusetts State Advisory Committee to the U.S. Commission on Civil Rights,  3.
-Boston Public Library, State and Local Government Documents, Catalogue Number: RLS/E185.86.U5.
-[Hereafter, “Voice of the Ghetto Report”]

 <a name="footnote-25"></a><sup>25</sup>“Discrimination in Housing in the Boston Metropolitan Area: Report of the Massachusetts Advisory Committee to the United States Commission on Civil Rights” December, 1963; “Voice of the Ghetto Report,” 34-42.